 I’m ticking off my 19th of 600 odd Victorian winery cellar doors on my ‘to visit’ list with Blue Gables Winery here in Gippsland.
 Before visiting the cellar door in Eastern Gippsland, I’d tried their Pinot Gris at the Criterion Hotel here in Sale.
 It only took me a sip to know that we had to venture out to Upper Maffra West to try more of their range.
 Continue reading

-Today on the blog we welcome Adam Nicholls the Director of Wine Compass who offer winery tours in the Yarra Valley and Mornington Peninsula in Victoria.
+Today on the blog we welcome Adam Nicholls the Director of Wine Compass who offer winery tours in the Yarra Valley, Heathcote Mornington Peninsula in Victoria.
 Adam shares with us 5 of his favourite small cellar doors in the Yarra Valley.

 Compared to other wine regions in Victoria, the Yarra Valley has more of a reputation for large wineries with big bus tours.
 While you definitely find big, impersonal wineries, coaches full or tourists and dodgy looking party buses, there are a large number of small wineries as well.

 Many of these have top quality wines matched with personal service and are a lot more fun and relaxed than fighting the crowds at the big boys.
 Below are a selection of our favourites, all very different, but all with top wines and fun vibes.
 Continue reading